 The following regulations apply to all airlines:

-- On the plane, you can stow your carry-on baggage in the overhead baggage compartments or under the seat in front of you.
+- If you bring carry-on baggage: on the plane you can stow your carry-on baggage in the overhead baggage compartments or under the seat in front of you

 Regulations for check-in baggage